i8degrees/redstone-university/src/Part-I--Foundations/02_Boolean-Algebra/draft.md

 **Boolean Expression**: `A AND NOT B = !(NOT A OR B)` (by De Morgan’s Law).

-**Minecraft Circuit**: Place a torch on B’s block for NOT B. Merge A and NOT B with dust for OR.
-Invert the result with another torch for NOT (NOT A OR B).
-Connect to a lamp and test all combinations.
+**Minecraft Circuit**: Invert A to get !A. Then, take !A and the original B and feed them into an OR gate.
+Finally, invert the result of that OR gate.
 </details>

 ---